PhenomDevel/PhenomRaidTools/README.md

 - Rename `check again` etc. for percentages to match rotation options

 - Find a good way of referencing raid roster entries within `targets` *and* `message`

+- When open the addon show placeholders for sender and receiver